torvalds/linux/Documentation/trace/ftrace-uses.rst

 Although the ip must be the address where the call to fentry or mcount is located in the function.
-This function is used by perf and kprobes that gets the ip address from the user (usually using debug info from the kernel).
+This function is used by perf and kprobes that gets the ip address from the user (usually using de info from the kernel).

 If a glob is used to set the filter, functions can be added to a "notrace" list that will prevent those functions from calling the callback.